whitehat92/web_hacking/README.md

 - Test Predictability of Auto-Generated Credentials
 - Check for Unsafe Transmission of Credentials
 - Test for Logic Flaws
-- Exploit Any Vulnerabilities to Gain Unauthorized Access
+- Exploit Any Vulnerabilities to Gain Unauthorized Access<br>
 <i> Test the Session Management Mechanism</i>
 - Understand the Mechanism
 - Test Tokens for Meaning